 Part-Time Student Aid

 Part-time student aid assistance is available for students taking a course or two at a time.
-The main difference between part-time and full-time government student aid funding programs is that the part-time student aid program provides federal funds only from Canada Student Loans and Grants.
+Part-Time government student aid funding comes from Canada Student Loans and Grants.

-For more information, visit the Canada Student Grant for Part-Time Students page.
+For more information, visit Canada Student Grant for Part-Time Students.

 Application Process